 Gold Coast Yields Sit in Line with the National Median, Below Top Cash-Flow Markets

-The Gold Coast's city-median long-term yield of 4.0% sits roughly in line with the national median of 4.0% and slightly above the Queensland figure of 3.9%.
-The yield-leading suburb at 4.5% clears both benchmarks, but it does not reach the levels available in regional Queensland mining towns or the cheaper outer-Brisbane corridors.
+The Gold Coast's city-median long-term yield of 3.9% sits roughly in line with the national median of 4.0% and slightly above the Queensland figure of 3.9%.
+The yield-leading suburb at 4.6% clears both benchmarks, but it does not reach the levels available in regional Queensland mining towns or the cheaper outer-Brisbane corridors.
 The Gold Coast is a premium market: its case rests on capital growth, holiday rental upside, and the ongoing population shift north, not on raw cash flow.
-After All Costs, Gold Coast Airbnb Roughly Doubles Long-Term Yield and Queensland Rental Investment Insights examine similar yield-versus-amenity trade-offs in comparable Australian markets.
+After All Costs, Gold Coast 3-Bed Houses More Than Double Long-Term Yield on Airbnb and Queensland Rental Investment Insights examine similar yield-versus-amenity trade-offs in comparable Australian markets.
 The full data sources and market score methodology explain how the rankings are built.

 Negative Gearing and Depreciation Reshape the After-Tax Picture

 Negative gearing changes the comparison between suburbs and between rental strategies in ways the gross-yield table cannot show.
-Australian investors can offset rental losses against salary income, which means a long-term rental property running at a cash-flow loss in early years (because mortgage interest exceeds rent) creates a tax deduction.
+Australian investors can offset rental losses against salary income, which means any rental property running at a cash-flow loss in early years (because mortgage interest and other deductible costs exceed rent) creates a tax deduction.
 At a 45% marginal rate (taxable income above $190,000), each $1 of rental loss saves $0.45 in tax.
-At a 30% rate ($45,000 to $135,000), each $1 saves $0.30.
-The benefit only applies if the property is genuinely loss-making, so a profitable short-term rental in Jacobs Well - Alberton earning above costs receives no negative gearing offset, while a heavily-leveraged premium-suburb purchase often does.
+At a 30% rate ($45,000 to about $135,000), each $1 saves $0.30.
+The benefit only applies if the property is genuinely loss-making, so a cash-flow-positive purchase in Merrimac earning above costs receives no negative gearing offset, while a heavily-leveraged purchase (whether let short-term or long-term) often does.

 Depreciation amplifies the effect.
-The building depreciation allowance writes off 2.5% of the building's construction cost each year for buildings under 40 years old, and fixtures and fittings depreciation (air conditioning, carpets, appliances) adds further non-cash deductions.
+The building depreciation allowance can write off up to 2.5% of qualifying construction costs each year, depending on building age and a quantity surveyor's depreciation schedule, and fixtures and fittings depreciation (air conditioning, carpets, appliances) adds further non-cash deductions.
 On the Gold Coast, where new master-planned stock dominates the yield-leading suburbs, the depreciation deduction can be substantial.
 The capital gains tax 50% discount applies equally to short-term and long-term rental once the property has been held for more than 12 months.

-The after-tax comparison can flip the result you see in the gross-yield ranking.
-A premium-suburb long-term rental showing a modest pre-tax loss may deliver a positive after-tax return for a high-income investor, while a profitable short-term rental in a yield-leading suburb may pay more tax.
+The after-tax comparison can shift the result you see in the gross-yield ranking.
+Either strategy can run at a pre-tax loss or a pre-tax profit depending on financing, occupancy, and pricing, and the after-tax outcome then depends on the investor's income and marginal rate.
 The dashboard calculates your after-tax position including negative gearing and the building depreciation allowance based on your income.
 Enter your salary to see how the tax treatment changes the short-term rental versus long-term rental comparison for your tax bracket.

 One last reminder: stamp duty and other transaction costs apply on every Gold Coast purchase and vary by purchase price and buyer status.
-Check with your solicitor before committing.
+Check with your conveyancer before committing.

 $25 for 24-hour access.
 All suburbs, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.